yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # We had to elevate our privileges to move a file into /usr/local/bin

-# Confirm it's not in our homer folder anymore:
+# Confirm it's not in our home folder anymore:
 ls -l

 #Confirm the util works: